aminajavaid30/Text-Summarizer/README.md

 ## Running the app
 1. Create a virtual environment using conda
-2. Install dependencies in requirements.txt in your virtual environment
+2. Install dependencies in requirements.txt into your virtual environment
 3. Navigate to the app folder
 4. Run the app using the command: streamlit run summarization_app.py